 Peptides are chains of amino acids and are the building blocks of proteins.
 In skin care products, peptides help our skin to retain moisture, to repair itself and to produce collagen.
 All of this results in the reduction of fine lines and wrinkles and a softer look to our skin.

 As with oxygen, the list of ingredients does not appear to include peptides (if it does, then it is not clear), it is only advertised on the packaging.

 The Ultima Pure Swiss Hyaluronic Acid with Vitamin C Serum does not contain formalin, parabens, petro-chemicals or fragrances.

 It does however, appear to contain colors, because the ingredients state that colors are not tested on animals (which is good to know and a plus).

 This serum does not contain any animal derived ingredients, which is also good for vegans.

-PROS: Currently there are around 2000+ customer reviews of this product with nearly 80% of customers giving it a 4 or a 5 star rating.
-The majority of customers noted that the Pure Swiss Hyaluronic Serum was thicker than other serums they had tried in the past, that it did indeed reduce the prominence of their fine lines and wrinkles and their skin felt more supple and soft.
+The majority of customer reviews love this serum noting that the Pure Swiss Hyaluronic Serum was thicker than other serums they had tried in the past, that it did indeed reduce the prominence of their fine lines and wrinkles and their skin felt more supple and soft.

 You can read more customer reviews here: 180 Cosmetics Ultima Pure Swiss, Hyaluronic Acid Serum with Vitamin C.